polkadot-developers/polkadot-docs/develop/parachains/testing/benchmarking.md

 Benchmarking uses real-world testing to simulate worst-case scenarios for extrinsics.
 The framework generates a linear model for weight calculation by running multiple iterations with varied parameters.
 These worst-case weights ensure blocks remain within execution limits, enabling the runtime to maintain throughput under varying loads.
 Excess fees can be refunded if a call uses fewer resources than expected, offering users a fair cost model.

 Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specifications of hardware used for benchmarking.
-By modeling the expected weight of each runtime function, the blockchain can calculate the number of transactions or system-level calls it can execute within a certain period of time.
+By modeling the expected weight of each runtime function, the blockchain can calculate the number of transactions or system-level calls it can execute within a certain period.

 Within FRAME, each function call that is dispatched must have a `#[pallet::weight]` annotation that can return the expected weight for the worst-case scenario execution of that function given its inputs: